amake/orgro-app-landing-page/_pages/faq.md

 content.
 Orgzly and beorg are better thought of as task/agenda managers that use Org Mode files for data import/export.

-# How can I use relative links between Org Mode files?
+# How can I use links between Org Mode files?

 ## Requirements

-Orgro v1.18.0 and later supports relative links between Org Mode files under certain conditions:
+Orgro v1.18.0 and later supports links between Org Mode files under certain
+conditions:

 1. Your files must be stored in a location that allows obtaining directory permissions.
 Many major third-party apps do not support this.